lukelbd/vim-tabline/README.md

 # Tabline
-This VIM plugin provides a simple black-and-white "tabline" with some handy features.
+This vim plugin provides a simple black-and-white "tabline" with some handy features.
 The tabline will look something like the following:

 ```
 ··· 2|name2.ext  3|·ry_long_name.e·  4|name4.ext ···
 ```

-The directory name is omitted from tab name.
+The directory name is omitted from the tab name.
 If the file name is more than 12 characters long, the beginning and end of the name are truncated and replaced with `·` characters.
 If there are too many tabs open for the window width, the leading and trailing tabs surrounding the current tab are truncated and replaced with `···`.

-Critically, tab titles
-are always derived from the "main file" filename -- that is, the tab title is determined from all the windows in the tab, and windows belonging to certain ignored filetypes (e.g. `help`) are not used for the title.
+Critically, tab names are always derived from the "main file" -- that is, the tab name is determined from the window in the tab that does not belong to a certain ignored filetype (e.g. `help`, `tagbar`, `nerdtree`).

 See the source code for details.